-Fernie in British Columbia is home to some of the best fishing in Canada.
-Combine this with some beautiful Fall foliage bursting into life and you have the recipe for some fabulous fishing days before winter arrives.
+Fernie, British Columbia is home to some of the best fly fishing in North America and fall season is a prime time to visit.
+Combine this with beautiful fall foliage bursting into life during the months of September and October and you have the recipe for some fabulous fishing days.
+Where is Fernie?

 Just down the road from Fernie, are the sweet fishing spots located near the Hosmer Bridge.
 Hosmer is a small village but one packed with history and well worth exploring away from the river.

-Mount Hosmer is one of my favourite mountains to photograph, it has so much character.
-Here Hosmer can be seen from the Elk River, usually most people associate Hosmer with the infamous Ghostrider, yet there is even more beauty to this beautiful stretch of the river.
+The Rocky Mountains completely surround Fernie providing epic views in every direction.
+Mount Hosmer is one of many great peaks and has so much character.
+Most people associate it with the infamous Ghostrider Legend, but there is even more beauty to this spectacular stretch of the river.